Artist Support Grant

 FINAL REPORT

-Each artist who receives a grant is required to provide a final report within 30 days after the completion of the funded project, and no later than June 30, 2024.
+Each artist who receives a grant is required to provide a final report within 30 days after the completion of the funded project or June 30, 2025, whichever occurs first, even if your project is not complete.
 Failure to submit a report may result in denial of future awards.

 CREDIT LINE